snippits/snippits/README.md

 In addition, the completion in __zsh__ perform much better and provide full support in image sub-command, i.e. path completion for target image(ext2, ext3, ext4, cpio).

-## e2fs filesystem support
+## Completion for Disk Images
-Please install `fusermount` and `ext4fuse` commands for e2fs filesystem completion support.
+Please install `fusermount` and `fuse` libraries in order to have completion for paths in disk images.
-The completion system is built on user level with read-only permission, which means it's safe.
-If you cannot find `ext4fuse` in your package manager, please refer to [gerard/ext4fuse](https://github.com/gerard/ext4fuse).
+The completion system supports __e2fs__ (ext2, ext3, ext4) and images with MBR partition table. (currently zsh only) For example: when typing \<TAB\> in `snippit image ls rootfs@/`, the images will be mounted in user mode and the possible paths will be shown for file path completion.

 # License
 1. __qemu_vpmu__ is released under GNU Library General Public License, version 2.0
 2. __qemu_image__ is released under MIT License
 3. __vpmu_controller__ is released under MIT License
 4. __snippit_ui__ is released under MIT License
+5. __external__: Please refer to the licenses in each directories.